sebanc/foxflake/Readme.md

 - Complement your system with Linux applications of your choice for productivity, gaming, media creation...

 The use of NixOS as a base guarantees the overall system stability and provides incredible rollback capabilities through the generations system.
 FoxFlake adds:
 - Its own configurations declared in this repository that allows delegated management of maintenance tasks (NixOS options changes, package name changes...).
-All NixOS configurations are still available for users who want to customize their systems and superseed any FoxFlake default configuration.
+All NixOS configurations are still available for users who want to customize their systems and supersede any FoxFlake default configuration.
 - The use of NixOS stable channel as a rolling release (the switch from one stable version to the next is automated).
 - Unattended daily updates of your system (for both NixOS system packages and system / user flatpaks).
 - NixOS community maintained modules home-manager, plasma-manager and nix-flatpak modules are included for those interested in having a fully declarative configuration from system to user profiles.